 - Choose a web host — $27.95/month for X-Cart Starter hosting plan

-- Install an open source shopping cart — $0 for a free edition with all the essential features
+- Install an open-source shopping cart — zero dollars for a free edition with all the essential features or $495 for Business edition for mid-sized and growing businesses

 - Sign up for an SSL certificate — $6/month for Comodo SSL